sezan92/CarND-Path-Planning-Project/README.md

 ## Reflection
-The reflection on the code, i.e. the code structure is described in [Reflection.md](#Reflection.md) file
+The reflection on the code, i.e. the code structure is described in [Reflection.md](#Reflection.md) file.

-### Way of Improvement
+### Ways of Improvement

-One way of improvement is to predict the cars in each lane beforehand and choose the best lane at each iteration.
-Then select the behaviour at each iteration accordingly.
-It should optimize the path planning
+- Use Data driven approach along with model driven approach to predict the cars in each lane at each iteration.
+Right now, the prediction is based on simple kinematic model.
+Using Machine learning based method would improve the lane choice.
+- Choose the best lane.
+Currently, by default the car prefers the left lane over right lane .
+But it should be based on available cars and their distances in each lane.
+- Use of Reinforcement learning.
+If we can model the environment as an MDP, we can try to use Reinforcement learning as well.